visjs-community/visjs-network/README.md

 yarn examples
 ```

-Run the command to run a local server and to explore the examples.
+Run the `yarn examples` command to explore the examples locally.
+This command launches a local server, opens a browser window, and navigates that browser window to the index page for the top-level examples directory.

 Examples can be
 found in the [examples/](https://github.com/visjs-community/visjs-network/tree/master/examples) directory